ntq-lab/best-practice-ftw/java/java-naming-conventions.md

 ```

-Interface names should never start or end with prefixes like `I` or postfixes like `Interface`
+Interface names should never start or end with prefixes like `I` or postfixes like `Interface`.

 ### Bad practices :angry: